-- At the end of the course unit the learner is expected to be able to: - .
-Understand and apply finite element formulations.
+At the end of the course unit the learner is expected to be able to:

+- .
+Understand and apply finite element formulations. .
 Formulate bar, beam, two-dimensional and three-dimensional finite elements.

-- Understand and apply plate and shell finite element formulations.
+- Torridiate bat, bearit, two-differsional and three-differsional finite elements.
+Understand and apply plate and shell finite element formulations.
 Understand the finite element method and interpret the obtained solutions.
 Understand the basic steps of a finite element code organization in a simple program.
 Use commercial finite element software for engineering applications.